Perverse sheaves of categories and some applications: Perverse schobers and perverse sheaves of categories

-which is a quasi autoequivalence of $\mathscr{C}$.
-Each cycle starting at a chosen vertex $v_1$ induces an element of $\pi_1(S^\circ,v_1)$, and since $S^\circ$ is homotopic to $K^\circ$, we see that every class in $\pi_1(S^\circ,v_1)$ can be represented this way.
-Our final requirement is that $\mathsf{Mon}$ induce a representation of $ \pi_1(S^\circ,v_1)$ in the category of autoequivalences of $\HH^0\mathscr{C}$.
-The data of $\mathscr{C}, \mathscr{A}_p, F_p, K$ satisfying (1), (2) and (3) and the monodromy condition in Equation \ref{eq:monodromy} define a $K$-coordinatized perverse sheaf of categories. \begin{ex} A $K$-coordinatized perverse schober gives rise to a $K$-coordinatized perverse sheaf of categories whose autoequivalences $\phi_{v,e}$ are all trivial.
+which is a quasiautoequivalence of $\mathscr{C}$.
+Each cycle starting at a chosen vertex $v_1$ induces an element of $\pi_1(S^\circ,v_1)$, and since $S^\circ$ is homotopic to $K^\circ$, we see that every class in $\pi_1(S^\circ,v_1)$ can be represented this way. \begin{defn} A \emph{$K$-coordinatized perverse sheaf of categories} on $(S,\Sigma)$ is a choice of a skeleton $K$ of $S$, a pretriangulated dg category $\mathscr{C},$ a collection of pretriangulated dg categories $\mathscr{A}_v$ for all $v \in \mathrm{Vert}(K)$ and functors $F_v : \mathscr{A}_v \rightarrow \mathscr{C}$ for each $v \in \mathrm{Vert}(K)$ satisfying the conditions given in ($*$), ($**$) and ($***$), so that $\mathsf{Mon}$ induces a representation of $ \pi_1(S^\circ,v_1)$ in the group of autoequivalences of $\HH^0\mathscr{C}$. \end{defn} \begin{ex} A $K$-coordinatized perverse schober gives rise to a $K$-coordinatized perverse sheaf of categories whose autoequivalences $\phi_{v,e}$ are all trivial.
 The monodromy around any cycle is a product of spherical twists. \end{ex} There is a diagram of categories associated to $\mathscr{S}_K$, given by the categories $\mathscr{A}_v$ for all $v \in \mathrm{Vert}(K)$ and $\mathscr{C}_e$ for $e \in \mathrm{Edge}(K)$ and the functors $F_{v,e}$ between them.
-The homotopy limit of this diagram is denoted $\Gamma\mathscr{S}_K$, and called the category of global sections of $\mathscr{S}_K$. \begin{remark} Such a structure should arise whenever we compute the Fukaya category of a symplectic fibration over $S$ with smooth fibers away from $\Sigma$.
+The homotopy limit of this diagram is denoted $\Gamma\mathscr{S}_K$, and called the category of global sections of $\mathscr{S}_K$. \begin{remark} Such a structure should arise from a symplectic fibration over $S$ with smooth fibers away from $\Sigma$, and its category of global sections should be the partially wrapped Fukaya category of $S$.
 We allow that there be an indeterminate number of edges emanating towards each boundary component of $S$, which corresponds to allowing more general partial wrappings in the corresponding Fukaya category. \end{remark}